Rahm Emanuel: Public education

 In 2012, during the contract negotiations between the city and the Chicago Teachers Union (CTU), compromise could not be reached over issues like health insurance increases, teacher evaluations, and seniority pay increases.
 On August 8, 2012, the CTU voted 90% to authorize a strike.
 On September 10, the CTU began a strike after CTU President Lewis declared that negotiations with the city were not succeeding.
 On September 14, the CTU reached a tentative agreement with the city which included preferences for teachers who have been laid off due to a school closing to be hired in another school and student test scores having less of a role in teacher evaluations than the city had originally planned.
 This tentative agreement did not hold, and the strike continued, after which Emanuel announced his intention to seek a legal injunction, forcing teachers back to work.
 On September 17, Emanuel's efforts to end the strike stalled as the walkout went into the second week.
 Delegates from the CTU voted to end the strike on September 18, 2012, and students began their return to the schools the following day.

 On September 17, 2013, Emanuel's appointed Chicago Board of Education announced the closing of 50 Chicago public schools, 49 elementary schools and a high school — the largest school closure in Chicago history.

-The trends in dropout and graduation rates have shown considerable improvement in the last five years, but researchers point out the alternative school performance does not follow the general trend.
+The trends in dropout and graduation rates have shown considerable improvement in the five years following, but researchers point out the alternative school performance does not follow the general trend.